Vyral/nick-shivers/_posts/2019-02-22-portland-and-sw-washington-real-estate-update.md

 **We had a tough December in both areas.** Portland had 21% fewer sales in December 2018 compared to 2017 and SW Washington had 15% fewer.
 Portland had 10% fewer pending sales and SW Washington had 3% fewer.&nbsp;

-Appreciation is still increasing, however.
-Portland saw a 5.5% appreciation in 2018.
-This is 8.3% less than what we’ve been seeing, but it’s still great historically.
+Home values are still increasing, but not by quite as much as we've become used to.
+The 5.5% appreciation rate we ended 2018 with is 8.3% lower than what we've observed in the recent past; however, this is still a strong rate, historically speaking.
 Inventory and the number of days on market are both increasing, **which will either slow down appreciation or even cause depreciation.&nbsp;**

 There are also a lot of new construction homes hitting the market, which is good if you’re a buyer.
 If you’re a seller, you just have to be realistic and watch what the competition is doing in the coming months.